SWEG-2016EC-Batch/Aurora/ETS1282 _Sifen_Tesfaye/St.md

 __Prompt to Continue

-Ask if the user wants to calculate BMI for another person (1 to continue, 0 to terminate).
+Ask if the user wants to calculate BMI for another person (Y to continue, N to terminate).
 Read user's choice.
 Decision
 IF choice == 0: